- Oops!Something went wrong.Please try again later.

 Colgate ended fourth-quarter 2020 with cash and cash equivalents of $888 million, and total debt of $7,601 million.
 Net cash provided by operating activities amounted to $3,719 million as of Dec 21, 2020.

 Backed by decent fourth-quarter results, Colgate issued its guidance for 2021.
 It predicts net sales growth of 4-7%, with a favorable currency impact.
 Organic sales are likely to rise 3-5%.
 Further, it expects gross margin expansion on both GAAP and adjusted basis, with an increase in advertising investments.

 Additionally, the company anticipates GAAP earnings per share to increase in low to mid-single digits.
 Meanwhile, adjusted earnings per share are projected to grow in mid to high-single digits.

 That said, management envisions a higher level of uncertainty related to COVID-19 in 2021.
 Also, volatility in raw material, higher logistics costs and currency headwinds remain concerning.

 How Have Estimates Been Moving Since Then?

-Currently, Colgate-Palmolive has an average Growth Score of C, however its Momentum Score is doing a lot better with an A. However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+At this time, Colgate-Palmolive has a nice Growth Score of B, though it is lagging a bit on the Momentum Score front with a C. Following the exact same course, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of this revision indicates a downward shift.
+Estimates have been trending upward for the stock, and the magnitude of these revisions indicates a downward shift.
 Notably, Colgate-Palmolive has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.